 Alison Leslie is a New Jersey divorce lawyer and mediator who is heavily involved with the New Jersey State Bar Association.
 She is a past chair of the Solo Small Firm Section, has served on the Family Law Executive Committee, and is a member of the statewide Ethics Committee.
 SuperLawyers has designated her as a rising star for the past nine years.
-Aside from being a divorce lawyer and mediator, Alison has also been a stepparent for the last 12 years and is a mother to a four-year-old and a three-year-old.
-For more information about Alison and her firm, visit www.leslielawfirm.com.
+Aside from being a divorce lawyer and mediator, Alison has also been a stepparent for the last 12 years and is a mother of a four-year-old and a three-year-old.

 Divorce Magazine’s Podcasts are available on itunes.
 Click here to subscribe.

 How does a parent obtain custody of their child?

 Leslie: The best way to do it is by applying to the court for an initial order of custody or entering into a consent order by the consent of both parents.

 What does a consent order mean?

 Leslie: Generally, when a married couple is deciding to be divorced, what they will do is they will first discuss where the kids are going to live.
 It’s usually done in a conversation between the two parents, depending on the ages of the children.
 Generally, the parents have an idea as to what their ideal parenting situation would be after they separate.
 If they’re able to enter into a consent order, then they’re able to say, “Well, the child will primarily live with you or with me,” and then reduce that to writing.

 Where do children typically spend time on the holidays?
 Who determines those schedules?